The Enchanter: History of the manuscript

-Nabokov showed it to just a few people, and then lost the manuscript in the process of coming to America and believed that he had destroyed it.
+Nabokov showed it to just a few people, and then lost the manuscript in the process of coming to the United States and believed that he had destroyed it.
 However, he recovered it later in Ithaca in 1959, at a time he had already published Lolita.
-He reread The Enchanter, and termed it “precise and lucid”, but left it alone suggesting that eventually "the Nabokovs" could translate it.
+He reread The Enchanter, and termed it "precise and lucid", but left it alone suggesting that eventually "the Nabokovs" could translate it.
 Dmitri Nabokov judged it to be an important and mature work of his father and translated and published it posthumously.
-The published work also contains two author’s notes (comments by Vladimir about The Enchanter), and a postscript essay by Dmitri titled On a Book Entitled the Enchanter.
+The published work also contains two author's notes (comments by Vladimir about The Enchanter), and a postscript essay by Dmitri titled On a Book Entitled the Enchanter.

 Plot introduction

-The story is essentially timeless and placeless.
+The story is timeless and placeless.
 The unnamed protagonist is a middle-aged man who lusts after a certain type of adolescent girl.
 Infatuated with a specific girl he meets in a park, he marries her mother in order to gain access to her.
 The mother, already sick, soon passes away, and the daughter is left in his care.
 He takes her away with the intent of entrapping her in an endless journey, stopping along the French Riviera on the first night of their trip.
 While she is asleep, he makes his move, only for her to wake up terrified and screaming.
 Shocked at his own monstrosity, he runs out on the street and jumps in front of a fast truck.

 The protagonist is conflicted throughout the story and tries to rationalize his behavior whilst simultaneously being disgusted by it.
 “How can I come to terms with myself?” is the opening sentence.
 He makes his moves like a chess player.
 But once he seems to have reached his goal, he is horrified at the girl's reaction, and the only way to reconcile his monstrosity is to destroy himself.